peterchiriac/Field-Level-Soil-Analysis-and-Management-Brief/README.md

 ### Farm Alpha Overview

-Farm Alpha defines the analysis unit used for field-level soil assessment within a subset of Irish LPIS parcels.
+Farm Alpha is the analysis unit used for field-level soil assessment within a subset of Irish LPIS parcels.

 ---